cyberboy666/recurBOY/booklet.md

 ### motivation

-it was designed to be built together with others in group soldering workshop sessions.
+it was designed to be built together with others in group workshop sessions.

 for many people there is a barrier to enter the world of hardware video-art making instruments - both due to the general higher cost of video gear compared with audio equipment and in some cases its obsolescence and thus rarity.